2023 Most Popular Culinary Arts Bachelor's Degree Schools in the Middle Atlantic Region

 Lackawanna College landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree culinary arts programs.
 Lackawanna College is a small private not-for-profit school located in the city of Scranton.

-Pennsylvania College of Technology did quite well in this year’s ranking of the most popular places for culinary arts students to get a bachelor’s degree.
-It came in at #7 on the list.
+With a ranking of #7, Pennsylvania College of Technology did quite well on this year’s most popular schools for culinary arts students working on their bachelor’s degree.
 Penn College is a small public school located in the small city of Williamsport.

 Of the 2 students majoring in culinary arts at Penn College, 50% are male and 50% are female.